ceandrade/brkga_mp_ipr_cpp/README.md

 optimization like total time, iteration counting, and more (check the full documentation for that).

 So, users need no more write fine control loops unless they need/want.
-Just set some control parameters (and some other callbacks (described below) if you like), and you are good to go!
+Just set some control parameters (and some other callbacks, described below, if you like), and you are good to go!

-Supporting `run()`, we have two new methods:
+Supporting `run()`, we have three new methods:

 - `setStoppingCriteria()`: while method `run()` sets automatically maximum time or maximum stalled iterations (without improvement in the best solution) as